tkyzmina/Feedback-App/README.md

-# Feedback App made with React Course of React Front To Back 2022 by Brad Tarvesy
+# Feedback App made with React Course of React Front To Back 2022 by Brad Traversy
 ## Used:
 React18: React Components, useState, useEffect, useContext.
 React Router and global CSS styling.